alexbfree/thesis/src/chapter-6.md

 By comparing and grouping elements of the findings from Case Study One (see 4.3) and from Case Study Two (see 5.4), especially in the context of individual relationships with care providers and digital service providers respectively, three distinct data wants are evident when considering _indirect_ data relations:

-   1) *Transparency*: People need to know what data is being collected or held, and how it is being used, for accountability and safety,
+   1) *Transparency*: People need to know what data is being collected or held, and critically how it is being used, for accountability and safety and in order to have trust in data holders;
-   2) *Oversight*: People need the ability to affect what data is held and how it is used, including deleting data or withdrawing consent for certain uses,
+   2) *Oversight*: People need the ability to affect what data is held and how it is used, including reacting to changing circumstances, deleting data or withdrawing consent for certain uses; and
    3) *Involvement*: People need to be invited and involved in decision-making based upon their data, so that they are not misrepresented and their needs are not overlooked.
+This can be aided by collaborative use of data, giving individuals a human point of contact, and consulting the person not just the record.

 These wants are detailed in the following sections:

 ### Transparency

-1. People need a window into how one's data is used - process transparency.
+1. People need a window into how their data is used; this means transparency not just of data but of processes.
 2. Process transparency is required to enable accountability.
 3. There is no accountability, processes are not transparent, and thus power remains imbalanced.
 4. Even after using available transparency rights, people face an incomplete picture from and of their data.